jonkalev/oldblog/_posts/2019-12-27-Beartracks.md

 </figure>

 If I am right about what these are, bear tracks, looks like a larger one and a smaller one, its been probably around the turn of the century or 1920's since a bear was last seen on this place.
 Thats something positive to think about.
 I'll try to put up a game camera and see if I can feed it.
-Not sure what a bear would eat this time of the year.
-But stay posted.
+Not sure what a bear would eat this time of the year. <p> Stay posted.